Category Archives: Cary Grant

 Their relationship is established, and the characters are intrigued and slightly mistrustful of each other, which gives the scene an edge and complexities that work.

-The film features a cutting-edge graphic design in the opening credits as Vertigo also did around the same period.
+The film features a cutting-edge graphic design in the opening credits, similar to Vertigo’s design in the same period.
 The green colors and the sophisticated advertising style of the graphics kick the film off in a creative, ultra-cool, modern way.

-Interesting to note is the implied homosexuality of Martin Landau in the role of Leonard, henchman to the main villain Phillip Vandamm, and this is exactly how Landau played the role.
+Interestingly, Martin Landau’s implied homosexuality in Leonard, henchman to the main villain, Phillip Vandamm, is precisely how Landau played the role.
 During Hitchcock’s time, homosexuality was strictly prohibited in the film but subtly shone through.

 Leonard’s fascination and jealousy towards Vandamm have levels of flirtation and vengefulness intertwined.

-Scene after scene of North By Northwest is filled with suspense- the crop duster scene is my ultimate favorite.
-Shot without music, and on location in a dreary, clear, middle-of-nowhere field, somewhere in Indiana, it is layered with suspense that keeps going in this very long scene.
+Scene after scene of North By Northwest is filled with suspense—the crop duster scene is my favorite.
+Shot without music and on location in a dreary, clear, middle-of-nowhere field somewhere in Indiana, it is layered with suspense throughout this very long scene.

 Thornhill is scheduled to meet Kaplan at a designated spot.
-A lonely bus stop, random passing cars thought to be the intended, a deadly airplane, and an explosion all transpire.
-The scene is fraught with tension.
+A lonely bus stop, random passing cars thought to be the intended, a deadly airplane, and an explosion all occur, creating a fraught scene.

-New fans of Hitchcock should begin with this one- mainstream and one of his finest, containing all the traditional Hitchcock elements where all the pieces come together perfectly.
+New fans of Hitchcock should begin with this one—it is mainstream and one of his finest.
+It contains all the traditional Hitchcock elements, and all the pieces come together perfectly.

 North By Northwest (1959) is a masterpiece.